atntaltd/whatsapp-api-tutorial/readme.md

 - <a href="https://youtu.be/hYpRQ_FE1JI">Whatsapp API Tutorial: Part 2</a>
 - <a href="https://youtu.be/uBu7Zfba1zA">Whatsapp API Tutorial: Tips & Tricks</a>
 - <a href="https://youtu.be/ksVBXF-6Jtc">Whatsapp API Tutorial: Sending Media File</a>
+- <a href="https://youtu.be/uSzjbuaHexk">Whatsapp API Tutorial: Deploy to Heroku</a>

 ### How to use?
 - Clone or download this repo